payzeio/laravel-payze/README.md

 ### Transactions Table

-The name of the table in the database, which is used to store all of the transactions.
+The name of the table in the database, which is used to store all the transactions.

 ### Logs Table